 In 1998, Hall (1999) found, in a study of technical colleges in KwaZulu-Natal, that the majority (49%) of council members were white.
 There are no figures for the country as a whole (the National Business Initiative publications (Powell & Hall, 2000; 2002; 2004) do not report on this); but from the 2010 audit we see that, nationally, an average of 11 council members are black (black here, and throughout the report, comprises black African, coloured, and Indian / Asian persons).
 There has been a major change in council member representation since the late 1990s, black representation now approximating the proportion of black people in the general population (around 90%).
-Provincially, on average 11 council members are black.
-Northlink College's council consists of 8 black members and 5 white members.
+Provincially, on average 11 council members are black while West Coast College's council consists of 12 black members and 3 white members.

-From a gender perspective, we see that 7 of the college's council members are female, as against averages of 4 nationally and 5 provincially.
-While female representivity at national and provincial level falls short of the 52% ideal, Northlink College meets this.
+From a gender perspective, we see that 2 of the college's council members are female, as against averages of 4 nationally and 5 provincially.
+Female representivity at all three levels therefore falls significantly short of the 52% ideal.
+By implication, colleges have a long way to go to achieve the optimal balance in this regard.
+The level of female representation on the West Coast College council is especially poor when compared to both the provincial and national figures.